yoshtec/snapbtrex/README.md

 sudoers files.

 Hint 2: On some Linux flavors you might find the btrfs tools in `/sbin/btrfs` opposed to `/bin/btrfs`, the sudoers files have to reflect that.
+Try using `which btrfs` to find out the full path to your `btrfs`.

 ## Migrating from SnapBtr